 One person’s garbage may be another person’s treasure.
 Before you throw something out, think about if you or someone else may be able to reuse it.

-Here you'll find a variety of local ideas for how to reuse various materials including clothing, books, furniture and more.
+There are several websites and publications for how to reuse various materials including clothing, books, furniture and more.

 Repair is often another function of reuse operations when durable goods need only minimal repair to be fully functioning again.